 Set up Google Alerts to increase your odds of finding out about new companies.
 Susan Joyce of Job-Hunt.org recently published a post on setting up Google Alerts!

 If you aren’t using Gmail, I really recommend it.
-First, having webmail makes it super easy to check your email “from the road” and second, if you have a smart phone or Android, or plan on getting one, you’ll need a Gmail account!
+First, having webmail makes it super easy to check your email “from the road” and second, if you have a smartphone you’ll need a Gmail account!
 Calendaring, email, and incorporating an email plug-in like FullContact is a super cool way to maximize your data gathering and efficiency.

 What you are doing is “lead generation”.
 Gathering intelligence that will increase your odds of finding out about a job early, rather than after it has been posted (if it does get posted).